dandi/dandi-archive/doc/design/blob-uuid-1.md

 ## Garbage Collection process

-1. if dangling key's are found, API does garbage collection on keys that are older than 24 hours.
+1. if dangling keys (not used by any asset) are found, API does garbage collection on keys that are older than 24 hours.
 2. sends background process info about deleted keys

 ## Out of band background process